15 best weekend baking recipes

 Malt loaf and curling up with a cuppa and a book go hand-in-hand.
 Our rich and sticky malt loaf lasts for days in an airtight tin, so try making a loaf at the weekend to slice up for lunchboxes and screen breaks in the week.
 Bonus points if you have a crack at the homemade butter recipe as well.

-There are garlic bread recipes which involve spreading butter and garlic on a bought baguette…this is not one of those recipes.
+There are garlic bread recipes that involve spreading butter and garlic on a bought baguette… but this is not one of those recipes.
 Jamie’s tear-and-share garlic bread needs a good proving, before spreading with a lemony, garlicky cream cheese mixture and baking.
 Heavenly.

 This beautiful layer cake is definitely not one to rustle up in a jiffy before work.
-The traditional Russian cake has multiple biscuit layers sandwiched with cream…assemble it at least 6 hours before serving to allow the layers to soften enough to slice.
+The traditional Russian cake has multiple biscuit layers sandwiched with cream… Assemble it at least six hours before serving to allow the layers to soften enough to slice.
 Start it on a Friday night or Saturday morning.

 Vegan chocolate hobnob-style biscuits